chatrealm/dctvbot/readme.md

 [![Code Climate](https://codeclimate.com/github/tinnvec/dctvbot/badges/gpa.svg)](https://codeclimate.com/github/tinnvec/dctvbot)
 A simple IRC bot for chatrealm, built using [Cinch](https://github.com/cinchrb/cinch)

+## DCTV Status Commands
+_Voiced and higher users can specify the `v` option to have it show in main chat._

+`!now [-v]` - Display channels that are currently live via user notice.
+`!next [-v]` - Display next scheduled show and estimated time until it starts.
+`!schedule [-v]` - Display scheduled shows for the next 48 hours via user notice.

 ## Live Announcements
 dctvbot will announce channels when they go live or are reserved for upcoming events on [diamondclub.tv](https://diamondclub.tv).
 If that channel is an official one, dctvbot will also update the topic with the announcement.